sympy/sympy/doc/src/tutorial/assumptions.rst

 Implementing assumptions handlers
 ---------------------------------

-We will now work through an example of how to implement a sympy symbolic function so that we can see how the old assumptions are used internally.
+We will now work through an example of how to implement a SymPy symbolic function so that we can see how the old assumptions are used internally.
 SymPy already has an ``exp`` function which is defined for all complex numbers but we will define an ``expreal`` function which is restricted to real arguments.